5 Considerations before starting your child on the low FODMAP diet

 Monash University who developed the low FODMAP diet recommend that all children on the diet are supervised by a qualified paediatric dietitian specialised in IBS.
 It is very confusing trying to navigate the low FODMAP diet alone and can be harmful to your child’s health if the diet is not followed correctly.
 A dietitian will be able to support you through each step of the diet and ensure your child’s diet is still nutritionally balanced to help support their growth and overall gut health.
 They can also help troubleshoot if you are not getting results with your child on the low FODMAP diet.

-For more personalised support on IBS management and the low FODMAP diet for your child please get in touch to book an appointment.
+For more personalised support on IBS management and the low FODMAP diet for your child please book in a time to chat HERE.
+We also have our own Kids IBS & Low FODMAP Facebook support group which you can join HERE.
 Melinda is a qualified paediatric dietitian and accredited Monash University Low FODMAP dietitian.